We moved this page here - if you were not automatically redirected, please go to the newer version.

 measure are mine and other common experiences, which may not match yours.

-Apologies to non Americans, reference is mainly made in USD$.
-Despite widespread stories of its demise, the USD$ is still however the de facto currency abroad - in fact at last count 66 countries have currencies linked to the US$ (either by a fixed or semi-fixed peg or direct use of the US$ - by-the-way it's ~26 for the Euro.
+Apologies to non-Americans, reference is mainly made in USD$.
+Despite widespread stories of its demise, the USD$ is still however the de facto currency abroad - in fact at last count 66 countries have currencies linked to the US$ (either by a fixed or semi-fixed peg or direct use of the US$ - by-the-way it's ~26 for the Euro).
 Anywhere on this site you see a $ symbol please assume it is a US$.
-Roughly at present the USD trades at around 1.5 per GBP and 1.4 per EUR, but these are floating rates and change all the time.
+Roughly at present the GBP trades at around 1.6 per USD and the EUR 1.1 per USD, but these are floating rates and change all the time.
 The USD has been getter stronger and stronger (buys more) for a while now.

 Exchange rates fluctuate all the time and do make a big difference to costs and how we perceive them, with it often the case that historic strength or weakness in a currency serves as a physiological anchor in what we consider to be 'cheap' or 'expensive' - so be mindful.
-You can see real time exchange rates by clicking here, but the - very rough - rules of thumb are easy to convert USD costs given: to GBP/EUR, knock off a third; to Swiss Franc knock off 10-20%; to CAD/AUD roughly knock off 10%.
+You can see real time exchange rates and trends by clicking here, but the - very rough - rules of thumb are easy to convert USD costs given: to GBP knock off a third; to EUR deduct 10% to Swiss Franc one to one; to AUD/CAD roughly add a third.